-The Company's effective tax benefit rate was 19.9% for the six months ended July 4, 2009 compared with an effective tax rate of 20.2% in the prior year period.
+The Company's effective tax benefit rate was 22.7% for the nine months ended October 3, 2009 compared with an effective tax rate of 20.1% in the prior year period.
 The Company's tax rate continues to be lower than the statutory tax rate in the United States primarily as a result of favorable tax rates in foreign jurisdictions.
 However, the Company's tax rate could be impacted positively or negatively by geographic changes in the manufacturing or sales of its products.
 The Company has received a favorable income tax rate commitment from the Swiss government as an incentive to establish a manufacturing plant in Switzerland.
-In addition, in 2006, the Company received approval from the Singapore Economic Development Board for a favorable multi-year income tax holiday for its Singapore headquarters and manufacturing operations subject to certain terms and conditions including employment, spending and capital investment.
+In addition, in 2006, the Company received approval from the Singapore Economic Development Board for a favorable multi-year income tax holiday for its Singapore headquarters and manufacturing operations, subject to certain terms and conditions including employment, spending and capital investment.

-The Company accounts for wholly owned foreign subsidiaries in the currency of the respective foreign jurisdiction and; therefore, fluctuations in exchange rates may have an impact on inter-company accounts reflected in the Company's consolidated financial statements.
+The Company accounts for wholly owned foreign subsidiaries in the currency of the respective foreign jurisdiction, and therefore, fluctuations in exchange rates may have an impact on inter-company accounts reflected in the Company's consolidated financial statements.
 The Company is aware of the availability of off-balance sheet financial instruments to hedge exposure to foreign currency exchange rates, including cross-currency swaps, forward contracts and foreign currency options (see Item 3.
 Foreign Exchange Exposure below).
-However, it does not regularly use such instruments, and none were utilized in 2008 or the six months ended July 4, 2009.
+However, it does not regularly use such instruments, and none were utilized in 2008 or the nine months ended October 3, 2009.

-The Company implemented two reductions-in-force during the quarter ended April 4, 2009 as a result of deteriorating global economic conditions.
+The Company implemented three reductions-in-force during the nine month period ended October 3, 2009 to lower costs in view of the effects of deteriorating global economic conditions.
 The first reduction-in-force was announced on February 20, 2009, and affected approximately 7% of the Company's workforce.
 As a result of this first reduction-in-force, the Company expects to save approximately \$4.5 million in compensation costs on an annualized basis.
 Severance costs related to the first reduction-in-force equaled \$0.7 million.
-The second reduction-in-force was effective April 3, 2009, was announced on April 6, 2009, and affected approximately 14% of the Company's workforce.
+The second reduction-in-force, effective April 3, 2009, was announced on April 6, 2009, and affected approximately 14% of the Company's workforce.
 As a result of this second reduction-in-force, the Company expects to save \$7.4 million in compensation costs on an annualized basis.
 Severance costs for the second reduction-in-force were \$1.0 million.
+The third reduction-in-force was effective August 24, 2009, and affected approximately 8% of the Company's workforce.
+As a result of this third reduction-in-force, the Company expects to save approximately \$4.1 million in compensation costs on an annualized basis.
+Severance costs for the third reduction-in-force were \$0.6 million.